Derived Categories of BHK Mirrors: Introduction

 Consider a Calabi-Yau manifold $\mathcal M$.
 As a consequence of the Homological Mirror Symmetry Conjecture, the derived category of its mirror should depend neither on the construction of the mirror nor on the complex structure of $\mathcal M$.
 In summary, if we have multiple mirrors $\mathcal W_1, ..., \mathcal W_r$ that arise from various choices of complex structure on $\mathcal M$ or mirror constructions, then we expect that these mirrors have equivalent derived categories

-In this paper, we prove that this is precisely the case for Berglund-H\"ubsch-Krawitz mirrors in Gorenstein toric varieties.
+In this paper, we prove that this is precisely the case for Berglund-H\"ubsch-Krawitz mirrors in Gorenstein Fano toric varieties.
+The proof utilizes the fact that a variation of complex/algebraic structure is mirrored by a variation of K\"ahler structure specifically realized through variation of Geometric Invariant Theory quotients.
+Morally, this allows us to apply the work of Ballard-Favero-Katzarkov \cite{BFK12} to obtain the desired derived equivalence.
+However, a modification using partial compactifications of toric vector bundles is necessary to realize this to fruition.
 We will now provide a more precise mathematical explanation of our results.